 The Company serves as a licensed broker in the areas in which it operates for the purpose of processing real estate transactions.
 The Company is contractually obligated to provide services for the fulfillment of transfers of real estate between buyers and sellers.
 The Company provides these services itself and controls the services necessary to legally represent the transfer of real estate.
 Correspondingly, the Company is defined as the principal.
 The Company, as principal, satisfies its obligation upon the closing of a real estate transaction.
-As principal and upon satisfaction of our obligation, the Company recognizes revenue in the gross amount of consideration to which we expect to be entitled to.
+As principal and upon satisfaction of our obligation, the Company recognizes revenue in the gross amount of consideration to which we expect to be entitled.

-Revenue is derived from assisting home-buyers and sellers in listing, marketing, selling and finding real estate.
+Revenue is derived from assisting homebuyers and sellers in listing, marketing, selling and finding real estate.
 Commissions earned on real estate transactions are recognized at the completion of a real estate transaction once we have satisfied our performance obligation.
 Agent-related fees are currently recorded as a reduction to commissions and other agent-related costs.

-At each reporting period, we estimate revenue for closed transactions for which we have not yet received the closing documents due to timing of when a transaction settles.
-Additionally, provisions for anticipated differences between consideration due and amounts expected to be received are estimated and recorded to revenue.
-The accrual for estimated revenue was immaterial for the years ended December 31, 2022 and 2021.
+At each reporting period, we estimate and accrue revenue for closed transactions for which we are entitled to but have not yet received the closing documents due to timing of when a transaction settles.
+The accrual for estimated revenue was immaterial for the years ended December 31, 2023 and 2022.